Fatime-Dadi/PL-SQL_group_Activity/README.md

 2-
 3-

-This project was completed as part of a class assignment on database management systems.
+This project was completed as part of a class activity on database management systems.